ammonsalter-del/AI-Startup-Game/README.md

 ## 🎮 Play the Game

-Simply open `index.html` in a web browser, or play online at: [Your GitHub Pages URL]
+Simply open `index.html` in a web browser, or play online at: https://github.com/ammonsalter-del/AIVenture-Game

 ## 📖 About